StopElectionTheft.com.

 Voting Rights, Voting Integrity, and anti-election theft activist websites

-Here are some of the best websites and organizations working to stop election theft in 2008:
+Here are some of the best websites and organizations working to stop election theft in 2008, 2010, and/or 2012.

 BlackBoxVoting.org BlackBoxVoting.org-- America's Elections Watchdog Group.